‘Together we grow: Together we give’. Ezekiel 47:2

 Safeguarding at Sandal Castle VA Community Primary School is given top priority.
 All adults in our school have a responsibility for Safeguarding Children.

 We have a strong commitment to promoting e-safety and safeguarding children from potentially harmful and inappropriate online material.
-The appointment of two further deputy designated safeguarding lead practitioners has ensured that e-safety remains a priority in our school.
-Rachel Watson is DDSL for e-safety across Foundation Stage and Key Stage 1 and Sarah Reynolds is DDSL for e-safety across Key Stage 2.
+The appointment of further deputy designated safeguarding lead practitioners has ensured that e-safety remains a priority in our school.
+Rachel Wadsworth and Katie Harkin are CEOP trained and take the role of DDSL for online-safety.

-All staff (teachers, teaching assistants, midday assistants, admin staff and the site manager) have completed Basic Awareness of Safeguarding Training, led by the WDSCB.
+All staff (teachers, teaching assistants, midday assistants, admin staff and premises staff) have completed Basic Awareness of Safeguarding Training, led by the WSCP.
 Those staff who were not able to attend this training or have joined the school since this date have completed similar training programmes.

 All staff recruitment panels include at least one person who has completed appropriate 'Safer Recruitment in Education' training.